awsdocs/amazon-chime-sdk-developer-guide/doc_source/websockets.md

 **X\-Amz\-Algorithm**

 Identifies the version of AWS Signature and the algorithm that you used to calculate the signature\.
-Amazon Chime supports only AWS Signature Version 4 authentication, so the value of this is `AWS4-HMAC-SHA256`\.
+The Amazon Chime SDK supports only AWS Signature Version 4 authentication, so the value of this is `AWS4-HMAC-SHA256`\.

 **X\-Amz\-Credential**